 Visit READY Mono to Recognize National Preparedness Month

 “READY Mono is designed to provide residents and visitors with emergency readiness, response, and recovery resources, and share real-time information and critical updates before, during, and after an emergency or natural disaster,” said Chris Mokracek, Director of Mono County’s Office of Emergency Management.
-“The first step in becoming prepared for an emergency is visiting our portal and signing up for emergency alerts.”
+“The first step in becoming prepared for an emergency is visiting our portal to identify your evacuation zone and to sign up for emergency alerts.”